 She has been named to many “best of” lists, including: The Best Lawyers in America (2007-Present); Mass Tort Lawyer of the Year, Best Lawyers in America (2011); Alabama Super Lawyers (2008-2015); and Super Lawyers, Top 10 Lawyers in Alabama (2011).

-Rew R. Goodenow has been a business lawyer in private practice for 27 years, in Nevada.
+Rew R. Goodenow has been a business lawyer in private practice for more than 30 years, in Nevada.
 During 2006-7 he served as president of the State Bar of Nevada.
 After that, he became president of the National Conference of Bar Presidents.
 He has authored numerous articles and a book on the subject of Nevada Business Entities that serves as the preeminent guide for the organization and operation of limited liability companies, corporations and other types of business structures.

 Mr. Goodenow graduated from Tulane University in 1985 and from the University of Iowa College of Law in 1988.
 He is a shareholder in the multistate firm of Parsons, Behle and Latimer and served several terms on its board of directors.
 He is listed in Best Lawyers in America, Best Attorneys in Nevada, Chambers, Mountain States Super Lawyers and holds an AV Preeminent rating from Martindale Hubbell Legal Directory.